FabricMC/fabric-docs/develop/data-generation/advancements.md

 <<< @/reference/latest/src/main/java/com/example/docs/advancement/UseToolCriterion.java#datagen_advancements_criterion_trigger

 Almost there!
 Next, we need an instance of our criterion to work with.
-Let's put it in a new class, called `ModCriteria`.
+Let's put it in a new class, called `ModCriteria`, with a helper method to easily register new criteria.

 <<< @/reference/latest/src/main/java/com/example/docs/advancement/ModCriteria.java#datagen_advancements_mod_criteria